Your exam results are presented as a scaled score along with a grade and a candidate exam report.

 Your scaled score

 We use a scaled score model to assess exams.
-The CPA Program and Practice Management assessment scale has a range of 100 – 900.
+The CPA Program assessment scale has a range of 100 – 900.

-The pass mark for all CPA Program and Practice Management exams is set at 540.
+The pass mark for all CPA Program exams is set at 540.

 Understanding scaled scoring

 We create multiple versions of exams for every CPA Program subject so that we can offer you a variety of exam dates and times.
-Great care is taken to ensure all versions of our exams have minimal variance, but not every exam is able to be exactly alike in their levels of difficulty.
+Great care is taken to ensure all versions of our exams have minimal variance, but not every exam is able to be exactly alike, as different versions will have different questions that may examine different learning objectives within the subject.

-The use of a scaled score equates exam results across different exam versions, taking into consideration the level of difficulty of the exam.
+The use of a scaled score equates exam results across different exam versions.
 This provides a fair, equivalent score and reflects your performance more accurately than a percentage.
-We don’t report the percentage of questions candidates answered correctly as a percentage score doesn't take into consideration the level of difficulty of an individual exam version.
+We don’t report the percentage of questions candidates answered correctly as a percentage score would not

 It’s important to note that your scaled score isn't an indication of how you performed on your exam against your peers.
 It's an accurate representation of your individual exam performance.